Mutant (Marvel Comics): "Homo superior superior"

-Introduced in Chris Claremont's X-Treme X-Men, a character known as Vargas claims to be humanity's natural response to mutants.
+Introduced in Chris Claremont's X-Treme X-Men, Vargas claims to be humanity's natural response to mutants.
 Vargas was born at the epitome of peak physical skill, having superhuman levels of strength, speed, reflexes, agility, stamina, and durability.
 Vargas also seems to be immune to various mutant abilities (such as Rogue's absorption and Betsy Braddock's telekinetic blast).

 Hybrids

-Mutants have been shown to successfully crossbreed or a result of crossbreed with Humans (Homo sapiens), Atlanteans (Homo mermanus), fairies, and other humanoid aliens like Shi'ar, etc.
+Mutants have been shown to successfully crossbreed or a result of crossbreed with humans (Homo sapiens), Atlanteans (Homo mermanus), fairies, and other humanoid aliens like Shi'ar, etc.